 This course covers the fundamentals of plant biology, focusing on the various types of plants and the basic anatomy and physiology of plants.
 The course is also designed to promote an awareness of the significance of plants in the natural processes of our biosphere and specifically for humans.
-Students will be challenged to think about the importance of plants in decision-making, from individual, ethical choices to social, economic and policymaking choices.
+Students will be challenged to think about the importance of plants in decision-making, from the individual, ethical choices to social, economic, and policymaking choices.
+More information

 BIOL 1107 Fundamentals of Anatomy & Physiology

 This one-semester course provides a comprehensive overview of introductory human anatomy and physiology of the major body systems.
 The course introduces students to biological molecules, cells, tissues, and organ systems of the human body and incorporates medical terminology.
-The laboratory curriculum does not include physical dissection of organisms.
+The laboratory curriculum does not include the physical dissection of organisms.
+More information

 BIOL 1110 Human Biology

-This course is a one semester study of the biology of the human body.
+This course is a one-semester study of the biology of the human body.
 Each of the component systems will be studied in order to develop an understanding of how each part contributes to the whole.
 This knowledge will be applied to the analysis of current health and social issues.
 Laboratory sessions are designed to correlate with lecture topics.
 Dissection of appropriate animal specimens is included.
+More information

 BIOL 1211 Principles of Nutrition

 This course covers the science of foods and their structures and functions within the human body, to provide knowledge and awareness of human nutritional requirements and processes.
-Specific focus will target biological requirements needed in the human body to provide energy and structural materials and to regulate growth, maintenance, and repair of the body’s tissues throughout the stages of the human life style.
+Specific focus will target biological requirements needed in the human body to provide energy and structural materials and to regulate the growth, maintenance, and repair of the body’s tissues throughout the stages of the human lifestyle.
 The course will enable students to develop foundational knowledge to establish and make informed nutritional choices and understand the role of nutrition in personal, societal, and global issues.
+More information

-BIOL 1215 Anatomy and Physiology of the Cardiovasular and Lymphatic Systems
+BIOL 1215 Anatomy and Physiology of the Cardiovascular and Lymphatic Systems

-BIOL 1216 Anatomy and Physiology of the Nervous & Respriatory Systems
+BIOL 1216 Anatomy and Physiology of the Nervous & Respiratory Systems

 BIOL 1217 Anatomy & Physiology I

 This course is part one of the two-semester Anatomy and Physiology sequence.
-This course focuses on cell structure and function, tissues, chemistry as it relates to biological function, metabolism, and major organ systems including the integumentary system, muscular and skeletal systems, cardiovascular system and blood and lymphatic and immune systems.
+This course focuses on cell structure and function, tissues, chemistry as it relates to biological function, metabolism, and major organ systems including the integumentary system, muscular and skeletal systems, cardiovascular system, and blood and lymphatic and immune systems.
+More information

 BIOL 1218 Anatomy & Physiology II

 This course is one of two introductory biology courses.
 It is an organism-based study of the diversity of living organisms including the structure and function of organisms to incorporate how they carry out basic life processes (e.g., gas exchange, nutrition).
-Students study the comparative anatomy and physiology and the evolutionary history and relationships among organisms, addressing key adaptations to survival of selected organisms.
+Students study comparative anatomy and physiology and the evolutionary history and relationships among organisms, addressing key adaptations to the survival of selected organisms.
+More information

 BIOL 1300 Biological Applications of GIS Technology